fbpx

 FacebookTwitterWhatsApp

 For the last 2 years, I have been driving a 2018 1400cc Volkswagen Polo Vivo that was assembled locally in Thika by KVM.
-I never thought this would be a car that I’d ever own or drive but it made a lot of sense as a new run around car and even better was that it was assembled locally.
+I never thought this would be a car that I’d ever own or drive but it made a lot of sense as a new run-around car and even better was that it was assembled locally.

 My wife and I had been looking for a second car; she has a soft spot for the Volkswagen Golf because she had grown up with one.
-Our 2005 Honda CRV was perfect for out of town trips but guzzled quite a bit when used as a run around vehicle during the week.
+Our 2005 Honda CRV was perfect for out-of-town trips but guzzled quite a bit when used as a run-around vehicle during the week.

 We were introduced to the Volkswagen Polo Vivo by the head Sales manager at DT Dobie and went in to look at it at the showroom together with the VW Golf.
 The Golf was Ksh.
 4.5 million while the Polo was at Ksh.
 1.6 million inclusive of VAT.

-Now I know that’s the cost of an imported SUV but it was a chance for us to own a locally assembled showroom car, and what more it was German Engineering at its best.
-After a lot of thought and several test drives, I finally saw it as a competitively priced for a zero-mileage car.
+Now I know that’s the cost of an imported SUV but it was a chance for us to own a locally assembled showroom car, and what’s more it was German Engineering at its best.
+After a lot of thought and several test drives, I finally saw it as competitively priced for a zero-mileage car.

 At the time, the Polo came in two variants, the Polo Vivo and the Polo Vivo Maxx with a price difference of 100k.
 The Polo Vivo is a 1400cc engine with a 6-speed gearbox.
 It’s a 5-seater with a deep enough boot that fits my golf kit and 3 medium-sized suitcases.

 The instrument layout is quite appealing with a twin speedometer and odometer layout that has the fuel and temperature gauges in the middle.
-The middle cluster divider has the temperature control dials and a stereo which has a radio, CD and MP3 player with in-built blue tooth functionality.
+The middle cluster divider has temperature control dials and a stereo which has a radio, CD and MP3 player with in-built blue tooth functionality.

 The sound system is pretty decent with good bass and 6 inbuilt speakers that make playing loud music in the car very enjoyable.
-The Volkswagen Polo Vivo came with 14-inch tires which makes it struggle on non-paved roads while the Maxx has 15-inch tires which adds to the ground clearance and extra space on the roof thanks to the roof rails.
-The Vivo also comes with a tip-tronic gearbox which I regularly use to get me out of muddy situations in some upcountry roads.
+The Volkswagen Polo Vivo comes with 14-inch tires which makes it struggle on non-paved roads while the Maxx has 15-inch tires which adds to the ground clearance and extra space on the roof thanks to the roof rails.
+The Vivo also comes with a tip-tronic gearbox which I regularly use to get me out of muddy situations on some upcountry roads.

 As a family, we take any opportunity to travel and that means packing three boys and quite a bit of luggage into the Volkswagen Polo Vivo.
 After 2 years of ownership, our Polo Vivo has done over 50,000km crisscrossing the country from Watamu to Bondo; we’ve even been to Marsabit town not to mention a chance entry into Marsabit National Park.